 - Alcaraz Show – a special and famous music show performed by the ladyboys.
 This is the must-watch when you come the Pattaya.
-The featured video above is a part of Alcaraz Show.
+The featured video above is a part of the Alcaraz Show.
 You can also check The Broad Life’s Youtube channel for some videos recorded.

 Day 3: from Pattaya to Bangkok

-On the way Pattaya to Bangkok
+On the Way from Pattaya to Bangkok

 Day 4: Bangkok – Ho Chi Minh City